g026r/pocket-library-toolkit/docs/collisions.md

 ### Game Gear

-You can tell the cart signature was designed with Nintendo's consoles in mind, because the results for Sega consoles bad.
-59 games share a cart signature with another game, or 12.6% of the Game Gear's library.
+You can tell the cart signature was designed with Nintendo's consoles in mind, as the results for Sega consoles are a mess.
+59 Game Gear games share a cart signature with another game, or 12.6% of the Game Gear's library.

 * `0x72a45806`:
     * Battletoads _(Japan, Europe)_  `[0xcb3cd075]`